-- (1) Rate refers to the weighted-average effective interest rate for our long-term debt and capital lease obligations, including the margin we pay on our floating-rate, which as of December 31, 2009, ranged from 0.3% to 3.25%.
+- (1) Rate refers to the weighted-average effective interest rate for our long-term debt and capital lease obligations, including the margin we pay on our floating-rate, which as of December 31, 2010, ranged from 0.3% to 3.25%.
 The average interest rate for our capital lease obligations is the weighted-average interest rate implicit in our lease obligations at the inception of the leases. - (2) Interest payments on U.S. Dollar-denominated debt and interest rate swaps are based on LIBOR.
-The average fixed pay rate for our interest rate swaps excludes the margin we pay our floating-rate debt. - (3) Interest payments on Euro-denominated debt and interest rate swaps are based on EURIBOR. - (4) Euro-denominated amounts have been converted to U.S. Dollars using the prevailing exchange rate as of December 31, 2009. - Excludes capital lease obligations (present value of minimum lease payments) of 83.1 million Euros (\$119.1 million) on one of our existing LNG carriers with a weighted-average fixed interest rate of 5.8%.
-Under the terms of this fixed-rate lease obligation, we are required to have on deposit, subject to a weighted-average fixed interest rate of 5.0%, an amount of cash that, together with the interest earned thereon, will fully fund the amount owing under the capital lease obligation, including a vessel purchase obligation.
-As at December 31, 2009, this amount was 84.3 million Euros (\$120.8 million).
+The average fixed pay rate for our interest rate swaps excludes the margin we pay on our floating-rate debt. - (3) Interest payments on Euro-denominated debt and interest rate swaps are based on EURIBOR. - (4) Euro-denominated amounts have been converted to U.S. Dollars using the prevailing exchange rate as of December 31, 2010. - (5) Excludes capital lease obligations (present value of minimum lease payments) of 61.2 million Euros (\$81.9 million) on one of our existing LNG carriers with a weighted-average fixed interest rate of 5.8%.
+Under the terms of this fixed-rate lease obligation, we are required to have on deposit, subject to a weighted-average fixed interest rate of 5.1%, an amount of cash that, together with the interest earned thereon, will fully fund the amount owing under the capital lease obligation, including a vessel purchase obligation.
+As at December 31, 2010, this amount was 61.7 million Euros (\$82.6 million).
 Consequently, we are not subject to interest rate risk from these obligations or deposits. - (6) Under the terms of the capital leases for the RasGas II LNG Carriers (see Item 18 Financial Statements: Note 10 Capital Lease Obligations and Restricted Cash), we are required to have on deposit, subject to a variable rate of interest, an amount of cash that, together with interest earned on the deposit, will equal the remaining amounts owing under the variable-rate leases.
-The deposits, which as at December 31, 2009 totaled \$479.4 million, and the lease obligations, which as at December 31, 2009 totaled \$470.1 million, have been swapped for fixed-rate deposits and fixed-rate obligations.
+The deposits, which as at December 31, 2010, totaled \$477.2 million, and the lease obligations, which as at December 31, 2010, totaled \$470.8 million, have been swapped for fixed-rate deposits and fixed-rate obligations.
 Consequently, we are not subject to interest rate risk from these obligations and deposits and, therefore, the lease obligations, cash deposits and related interest rate swaps have been excluded from the table above.
-As at December 31, 2009, the contract amount, fair value and fixed interest rates of these interest rate swaps related to the RasGas II LNG Carriers capital lease obligations and restricted cash deposits were \$455.4 million and \$473.8 million, (\$37.3) million and \$36.7 million, and 4.9% and 4.8% respectively. - (7) The amount of capital lease obligations represents the present value of minimum lease payments together with our purchase obligation, as applicable (see Item 18 - Financial Statements: Note 10 - Capital Lease Obligations and Restricted Cash. - (8) The average interest rate is the weighted-average interest rate implicit in the capital lease obligations at the inception of the leases. - The average variable receive rate for our interest rate swaps is set monthly at the 1-month LIBOR or EURIBOR, quarterly at the 3-month LIBOR or semi-annually at the 6-month LIBOR. - (10) Includes interest rate swaps of \$300.0 million and \$200.0 million that have commencement dates of 2010 and 2011, respectively.
+As at December 31, 2010, the contract amount, fair value and fixed interest rates of these interest rate swaps related to the RasGas II LNG Carriers capital lease obligations and restricted cash deposits were \$437.5 million and \$471.5 million, (\$60.2) million and \$66.9 million, and 4.9% and 4.8% respectively. - (7) The amount of capital lease obligations represents the present value of minimum lease payments together with our purchase obligation, as applicable (see Item 18 Financial Statements: Note 10 Capital Lease Obligations and Restricted Cash). - (8) The average interest rate is the weighted-average interest rate implicit in the capital lease obligations at the inception of the leases. - (9) The average variable receive rate for our interest rate swaps is set monthly at the 1-month LIBOR or EURIBOR, quarterly at the 3-month LIBOR or semi-annually at the 6-month LIBOR. - (10) Includes interest rate swaps of \$200 million that commence in 2011.